Restore the Delta: Documentary

 In October 2012, Restore the Delta released a short documentary titled "Over Troubled Waters" about the Sacramento-San Joaquin Delta.
 It was directed by Russel Fisher and Jason Sturgis.
 It was produced by Barbara Barrigan-Parilla and written by Jane Wagner Tyack.
 The film was narrated by Ed Begley Jr. and is around 45 minutes long.
 This documentary explores the different policies and decisions that have led to the problems that the Sacramento-San Joaquin Delta faces today.
 It shows where it began with the state and federal water projects, which promoted industrial agriculture, at the expense of habitats, farming, fisheries and communities in both the Delta region and Northern California.
 It goes through interviews with both farmers and fishermen whose lives have been changed for the worse.
 Other interviews include, people who maintain the levees, people who recreate in the delta, and people who know the significance of the fish within the ecosystem.
 Throughout the documentary, it refutes claims made by those of higher power (wealth and political) that attempt to justify causing California taxpayers and water ratepayers almost $20 billion.
-The film ends with ideas on how Californians can moved away from the reliance on the Delta and still gain more water security.
+The film ends with ideas on how Californians can move away from the reliance on the Delta and still gain more water security.
 The documentary can be found here.